 Chenrezig is white in color and sitting in a vajra posture on a 16 lotus petal throne and a moon disk. he holds a wish-fulfilling jewel in his two lower arms which represents that when one becomes realized then everything one wants is fulfilled.
 In his right hand he holds a crystal mala which represents peaceful and pure nature of his compassion for all sentient beings and in his left hand he holds a lotus flower representing enlightenment.

 In the Practice Materials on this website you can download the Chenrezig practice for free with an explanation of how to do this practice and more on the iconography of Chenrezig.

-This set includes a 8 x 10 inch high quality photo and a smaller 4 x 6 inch photo and free postage for $ 3.00.
+This set includes a 8 x 10 inch high and a 4 x 6 inch high quality photo (300dpi) and free postage for $ 3.00.